jimmyfresh1/TowerofTattle/work/Command/treatment.md

 //!!
 Sub-episode: The Creepy Peach.

 ASP-c-Alphonse.
 Now you all wait a moment.
-I will lay down for a good minute.
+I will lay down for a good minute. ✓
 LOCUS: The Creepy Peach.
 He lives in The Creepy Peach with Hana.
 It's apparently because Hana wants to take care of him.
-But everyone knows it's kinda the other way around.
+But everyone knows it's kinda the other way around. ✓
-ASP-c-Hana Introduce Hana.
+ASP-c-Hana Introduce Hana.✓
 -cont: Hana comes in.
-What are you girls doing here?
+What are you girls doing here? ✓
--cont: - Why, you two are smelling wonderful today!
-ASP-c-Shiori-Hana Shiori sees Hanari in breeches.
-"She's a horsegirl," Shiori whispered ASP-c-Shiori-Hana "G-goodness," Shiori says, a twelve year old trying to talk like an aristocrat.
+-cont: - Why, you two are smelling wonderful today!✓ ASP-c-Shiori-Hana Shiori sees Hanari in breeches.
+"She's a horsegirl," Shiori whispered✓ ASP-c-Shiori-Hana "G-goodness," Shiori says, a twelve year old trying to talk like an aristocrat.
 Umm... verily.
 ASP-eSeanceThe first Consumere Est Coniungi beat is at Hana's place.
-This one emphasizes copulation, coitus.
-ASP-eSeance Hana's thirstiness can be an aid here.
-This can also be the first hint of the town's bizarre makeup.
-ASP-sn-Belladonna We can reveal that very early on using Belladonna's Journal.
+This one emphasizes copulation, coitus.✓ ASP-eSeance Hana's thirstiness can be an aid here.
+This can also be the first hint of the town's bizarre makeup.✓ ASP-sn-Belladonna We can reveal that very early on using Belladonna's Journal.
 I think it's highly appropriate.
-Introducing the idea of lineage and genetics.
+Introducing the idea of lineage and genetics.✓
 ASP-c-Hana Hana talked about running away sometimes with Nick.
 But why?
 From what?
 Nick isn't sure logically, but emotionally he gets it.
 ASP-c-Hana Yandere Hana to Nick.
 Hmm.
 You haven't been having a little amouerrete have you?
-Almost like she's sniffing Nick.
+Almost like she's sniffing Nick.✓
-ASP-c-Nick: Actually, Nick can be introduced this episode.
+ASP-c-Nick: Actually, Nick can be introduced this episode. ✓
-ASP-c-Nick: Nick actually delivers some meals.
+ASP-c-Nick: Nick actually delivers some meals. ✓
-ASP-c-Hana: This place needs more kids.
+ASP-c-Hana: This place needs more kids. ✓
 ASP-c-Mekuru I feel sort of uncomfortable with how she says it.
 Not in a "danger and suspicion" way.
-More in a "I feel bad for whoever ends up dating her" way.
+More in a "I feel bad for whoever ends up dating her" way. ✓

 //!!
 Sub-episode: The Creepy Peach-study
 ASP-eGarden Perhaps Hanari dresses a bit more licentiously, leading Shiori to bluntly call her a nut gobbler.
-"Shiori I am begging you to learn how to self filter..."
+"Shiori I am begging you to learn how to self filter..." ✓
--cont: I am self filtering, though?
-ASP-c-Mekuru-Shiori Raid the study.
-Mekuru's heart starts racing as if she's really just a kid.
+-cont: I am self filtering, though?✓ ASP-c-Mekuru-Shiori Raid the study.
+Mekuru's heart starts racing as if she's really just a kid.  ✗
 ASP-eStudy-desc: A bunch of 90s stuff.
 Like Alex's Lake House.

 ASP-c-Mekuru-Shiori: They actually find his glasses in the study.
 ASP-c-Alexa: Alexa makes them wash their hands.
 -cont: Never hurts to be safe, children!
-ASP-Mekuru-Shiori: They both realize that the sound of rustling paper is a sign of a TTS being nearby.
-ASP-sn-Apocryphon //TTSItem Stock photos of missing children.
-ASP-sn-Apocryphon //TTSAcquisition Netabare 1.
-ASP-react-Netabare 1: It's kinda simpy...
-Sophia, the love of Arcani's life.
+ASP-Mekuru-Shiori: They both realize that the sound of rustling paper is a sign of a TTS being nearby. ✓ ASP-sn-Apocryphon //TTSItem Stock photos of missing children. ✓ ASP-sn-Apocryphon //TTSAcquisition Netabare 1.✓ ASP-react-Netabare 1: It's kinda simpy...
+Sophia, the love of Arcani's life. ✓
-ASP-c-Mekuru-Shiori-muse: What's the relation of this place to the Netabares?
+ASP-c-Mekuru-Shiori-muse: What's the relation of this place to the Netabares? ✓
 //TTSAcquisition Mekuru 2.
 What item?
-Oh it's a book about financial management.
+Oh it's a book about financial management. ✓ ASP-c-Mekuru Oh!
-ASP-c-Mekuru Oh!
 I know this one!
-I used to read this one all the time.
-ASP-c-Shiori Really?
-She says dubiously.
+I used to read this one all the time.✓ ASP-c-Shiori Really?
+She says dubiously.✓
 ASP-c-Mekuru I open it up... //made up excerpt// "Yeah, I totally get that."// "Explain it then." // "No," I snap.
-"What am I, a monkey?" // "Sorry," Shiori says sadly. // I'm sweating because I did not actually understand a lick of that.
+"What am I, a monkey?" // ✓"Sorry," Shiori says sadly. // I'm sweating because I did not actually understand a lick of that.
 "Hm?
-What's this?"// Speaking of budgeting, here's an order sheet?
-For ether? //TTSAcquisition Belladonna 1.
+What's this?"// Speaking of budgeting, ✓here's an order sheet?
+For ether? //TTSAcquisition Belladonna 1. ✓
-ASP-sn-react-Belladonna1 Don't you think this is a little too coincidental?
+ASP-sn-react-Belladonna1 Don't you think this is a little too coincidental? ✓ ASP-react-sn-Belladonna Belladonna?
-ASP-react-sn-Belladonna Belladonna?
 Wow.
-Just wow.
-ASP-c-Shiori Shiori doesn't seem happy about it either.
+Just wow.✓ ASP-c-Shiori Shiori doesn't seem happy about it either.
 But she's thinking.
 "It doesn't quite make sense, though..."// "I mean I hate to say it, but it's hard to argue with.
 Who else do we know with a great sense of smell?"
 "No, that's the thing," Shiori says sounding a little confused.
-"Hannah's sense of smell is awful."
+"Hannah's sense of smell is awful." ✓

 //!!
 Sub-episode: The Creepy Peach-meal ASP-c-Shiori-Mekuru-Clarie- Nick-Hana Nick and Hannah are will they won't they.
 Shiori: I always thought they were dating!
 Mekuru: Huh?
 Definitely not.
 They're not dating.
 I just <em>heard them say</em> they're not dating. // That's what people who are dating say! //No. No it really isn't.  //!!
 LATER: Nick: It's... complicated.

--cont: Shiori: Wow, that smells really good.//It really does.//You don't smell it?
-ASP-c-Mekuru I look at Shiori like, can we actually eat this?
+-cont: Shiori: Wow, that smells really good.//It really does.//You don't smell it? ✗ ASP-c-Mekuru I look at Shiori like, can we actually eat this?
 Shiori looks back at me like, wow, free food!
 ASP-c-Hana Talks about children and their dreams and so forth.
 She keeps talking about children and children's dreams in a bit of a new agey way. //!!
 Hana is a Judas lamb, so she is also the best insight as to what the children were like in the past.
 ASP-c-Nick Hannah, I cannot believe we are talking about children when we're not even dating.